June 9, 2022

 Employees have a role to play in protecting themselves from heat-related illness.
 Educate your employees on prevention by telling them to:

-- Drink lots of liquid to replenish the fluid that your body is losing through sweating.
+- Drink lots of liquid to replenish the fluid that their body is losing through sweating.
 Drink water to stay hydrated (about 1 cup every 15 minutes), and electrolyte drinks (sports drinks) to replace salt.
 A 3:1 ratio of sports drinks to water is commonly recommended.
 Don’t wait to drink until you’re thirsty, and avoid alcohol and caffeinated beverages.

 - Wear light-colored and loose-fitting clothes.
 Cotton breathes better than synthetic fabrics.